Vision to Goal Setting

 This principle reflects the understanding that teaching and learning is the responsibility of all members of a community.
 The responsibility for teaching belongs to everyone in the community.
 As people develop their skills and knowledge in particular areas it is expected that they will in turn teach others.
 This is seen as a responsibility that ultimately strengthens communities.

-As a school community we are learning more about Truth, Healing and Reconciliation and how to “Go Forward with Courage” as we learn about the history of Indigenous people in Canada.
+As a school community we are learning more about Truth, Healing and Reconciliation and how to “Go Forward with Courage” as we learn about the history of Indigenous peoples in Canada.

 Monitor Evaluate & Adapt